-If an E-QUE interface is fitted in the matrix with antennae or splitters connected and active inserting a second E-QUE interface above the first interface (seen from the front) will cause a temporary loss of audio to beltpacks using the original E-QUE interface (usually for about 10 seconds).
+If an E-QUE interface is fitted in the matrix with antennae or splitters connected and active inserting a second E-QUE interface to the left of the first interface (seen from the front) will cause a temporary loss of audio to beltpacks using the original E-QUE interface (usually for about 10 seconds).
 The beltpacks do not go offline and signalization is not lost.

-8.3.2 Recommended Powering and Cable Lengths for a System
+8.3.2 Recommended Powering and Cable Lengths